xcore/sc_dsp_transforms/README.rst

   different repo).
   The process requires patches of 8x8 integer values, and streams bits out over a (streaming) channel.

+* module_fft_simple: simple FFT (size must be a power of 2, straightforward non-optimised code.

 Known Issues
 ============